 The Moon is easy to find, and on one or two days in each month, it passes Jupiter in the sky.
 Use the following table to see on which dates the Moon is in the vicinity of the planet:

-Moon near Jupiter dates for 2017 (click on thumbnail for full-size table, 35 KB).
+Moon near Jupiter dates for 2018 (click on thumbnail for full-size table, 37 KB).
+No dates are shown for December because Jupiter is too close to the Sun to view during this month.
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
 Note that the dates, times and separations at conjunction (i.e. when the two bodies are at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
-The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on May 7th at 21:26 UT, Jupiter is 2°.1 South of the Moon's centre.
+The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on May 27th at 17:39 UT, Jupiter is 3°.9 South of the Moon's centre.
 The Moon Phase shows whether the Moon is waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).
-Moon near Jupiter dates can also be viewed for 2014, 2015 and 2016.

-The Moon moves relatively quickly against the background stars (in an Eastward direction, at about its own angular width [0º.5] each hour, or about 12º.2 per day) and because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
+The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
+Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
 Therefore, for any given date and time listed in the table, the Moon will appear closer to Jupiter when seen from some locations than from others.
 For this reason, the dates shown in the table should be used only for general guidance.

 ^ Back to Top of Page